sjmikler/progress-table/README.md

 # Progress Table

-Lightweight utility to display progress as a pretty table in the command line.
+Lightweight utility to display the progress of your process as a pretty table in the command line.

 ![example](https://github.com/gahaalt/progress-table/blob/main/media/progress_table_example.png?raw=true)

 Designed to monitor machine learning experiments, but can be used for anything.
-Produces pretty tables on the fly during your experiment, allowing you to quickly see what is going on.
+Allows you to quickly see what is going on.
+Increases readability and cuteness of your CLI logging.

 Change this: